mbasa/pgrServer/README.md

 * Dijkstra ( for dense networks )
 * A-Star ( for dense networks )
+* ContractionHierarchyBidirectionalDijkstra ( for dense networks * )
 * ClosestFirstIterator ( for Driving Distance Isochrone creation )
 * NearestNeighborHeuristicTSP ( for Traveling Salesperson Problem )
 * All Directed Paths ( for sparse networks or short distance search)